cloudsmith-io/cloudsmith-demo/EPM/README.md

 This repository contains various Rego policy examples for Cloudsmith's EPM.
 Each policy is stored as a separate .rego file.
 Below is a list of included policies:

-* CVSS-Based Policy (cvss_quarantine.rego): Triggers when a package has a CVSS score ≥ 6 and a fixed version is available.
+* CVSS-Based Policy (max_cvss.rego): Triggers when a package has a CVSS score ≥ 6 and a fixed version is available.

 * Time-Based CVSS Policy (cvss_time_based.rego): Triggers when a vulnerability is older than 30 days, has a CVSS ≥ 7, and is not on an exclusion list.